Modern history of Knossos: The initial team

 After the liberation of Crete in 1898, an Ottoman firman was no longer required to excavate, but the permission was in some respects just as difficult to obtain.
 Before the new Constitution went into effect, the French School of Archaeology under Théophile Homolle was under the impression that it had the right to excavate, based on a previous claim of André Joubin.
 He soon discovered the Cretan Exploration Fund's ownership.
 A dispute ensued.
 David George Hogarth, now Director of the British School at Athens, backed Evans.
 Evans appealed to the High Commissioner.

 In view of Evans' activity on behalf of the cause of Cretan freedom, the Prince decided in his favor, provided he finished paying for the site.
 This decision was subsequently reaffirmed by the new Cretan government.
 They knew they could count on Evans to support the subsequent movement for enosis, or union with Greece.
 By now the price for the rest of the site had diminished.
 The Cretan Exploration Fund, thanks to additional contributions, purchased it for £200.
 Prince George was patron of the fund, Evans and Hogarth directors, and Myres secretary.
 They raised £510, just enough to begin excavation.

 Evans' first step after paying for the estate was to restore the former Turkish owner's house as a storeroom, but as it turned out, the repairs were incomplete.
 A leaking roof was to cause irreplaceable losses of the initial tablets.
 He and Hogarth lived in Heraklion.
 After they disagreed on the management of the future excavation, Hogarth suggested that Duncan Mackenzie, who had become notorious after his excavations on the island of Melos, be employed as superintendent.
-Duncan had excavated Phylakopi expertly, 1896–1899, but escaped with the excavation notes, leaving large, unpaid bills, ostensibly to do independent research.
+Mackenzie had excavated Phylakopi expertly, 1896–1899, but escaped with the excavation notes, leaving large, unpaid bills, ostensibly to do independent research.
 Evans cabled him in Rome.
 He arrived in a week.
 He was to prove a site superintendent of great capability, but always under Evans' management.
 Unlike Evans' imaginative guesses, his accounts were sparse and prosaic.
 Evans also hired, at Hogarth's recommendation, an architect at the beginning of his career, then at the British School at Athens, David Theodore Fyfe.
 For a foreman Hogarth gave him his own foreman, Gregorios Antoniou, informally Gregóri, a "grave robber and looter of antiquities," who, trusted in a responsible post, proved fanatically loyal.
 Having helped to get Evans started, Hogarth gracefully departed to excavate the cave at Lasithi, Crete.